 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No development or construction would occur within the Annexation Area as part of the Project.
-Residential land uses are planned in the Area by the GPU (and already are allowed by the existing San Bernardino County Countywide Plan land use designations and San Bernardino County zoning district classifications that apply to the Annexation Area).
+No development would occur within the Annexation Area as part of the Project; however, residential land uses are planned in the Area by the GPU (and already are allowed by the existing San Bernardino County General Plan land use designations and zoning classifications).
 Under existing conditions, the Annexation Area does not contain any emergency facilities nor does it serve as an emergency evacuation route.
 All future development within the Annexation Area would be required to maintain adequate emergency access for emergency vehicles as required by standard City of Chino requirements.
 Furthermore, there are no components of the proposed Project that would result in a substantial alteration to the design or capacity of any public road that would impair or interfere with the implementation of evacuation procedures.
 Because the Project would not interfere with an adopted emergency response or evacuation plan, impacts would be less than significant.
 Therefore, the Project would not result in any new significant impacts not already analyzed in the GPU EIR or increase the severity of a significant impact as previously identified and analyzed in the GPU EIR.